trailofbits/cargo-unmaintained/README.md

 ## Known problems

-Repositories whose urls change across versions may be incorrectly reported as unmaintained.

-`cargo-unmaintained` treats the metadata of the latest version of a package referred to by a project as "ground truth."
+**Repositories whose urls change across versions may be incorrectly reported as unmaintained.** `cargo-unmaintained` treats the metadata of the latest version of a package referred to by a project as "ground truth."
 However, this can cause false positives.
 For example, if the latest version of [`regex-automata`] that your project relies on is [0.2.0], `cargo-unmaintained` will report the package is unmaintained, though it is not.

-We are evaluating ways of dealing with this problem.

 ## License